oracle-livelabs/database-maa/data-guard/active-data-guard-23c/configure-dg/configure-dg.md

   ![Output of VALIDATE DATABASE STRICT ALL](images/validate-strict.png)

   In this case, you can see that the configuration is not ready for the switchover.
 The output shows that the Flashback logging is not enabled on the standby database.
-This won't prevent the switchover from working, but might give unexpected problems later, for example, the inability to reinstate the new primary in case of failover.
+This won't prevent the switchover from working but might give unexpected problems later, for example, the inability to reinstate the new primary in case of failover.

   Don't worry, we will fix that later.